muhammadkhoidre/Free-Ubuntu-VPS-On-Replit/README.md

 ## Contact

-For any questions or support, please join this [discord server](https://dsc.gg/madkung) and open the ticket.
+For any questions or support, please join this [discord server](https://dsc.gg/madkung) and open a ticket.